Boral hydrocarbon spill – South Lismore

 During the flood, an undetermined volume of bitumen, asphalt and hydrocarbon (diesel and oil) escaped the Boral Asphalt (trading as Bitupave Ltd) site in South Lismore into the flood waters.
 Other sources of hydrocarbon contamination have also been identified associated with the operation of North Coast Petroleum.
 Other upstream sources also may have contributed.

 A number of residential properties in South Lismore were impacted by bitumen, asphalt and hydrocarbon contamination, both inside and out.
-There is also evidence that the contamination has impacted gardens and soil in resident’s yards and public places.

 For more information please contact: EPA.Northopsregional@epa.nsw.gov.au